 Is Perfection Holding You Back?

-When I was pursuing dance and dancing professionally, I didn’t take chances – not most of the time anyway…
+When I was pursuing dance and dancing professionally, I didn’t take chances-not most of the time anyway…

-I would stay in the back of the room and unless I felt I had mastered something I wouldn’t put it out there for all to see.
+I would stay in the back of the room and unless I felt I had mastered something, I wouldn’t put it out there for all to see.

 Mostly, I was afraid of embarrassing myself.
 I also wanted things to be closer to perfect before their debut.

-Now, looking back I think this hurt me much more than helped.
+Now, looking back I think this hurt me much more than it helped.
 I progressed more slowly and didn’t gain the confidence necessary to really thrive in this career.

 It also made those moments when a guest choreographer beckoned you to the center of the room incapacitating.
 I would freeze.